MonaLam87/Weak-DBA/generate-random-wdba/README.md

 # Random wDBA Generation Scripts

 This folder contains scripts to generate and validate random weak deterministic Büchi automata (wDBA) samples.
+These scripts were used to generate the set of random wDBAs used in our experiments.

 ## Scripts